 Santa Fe Lake Dwellers Association – News and Events

-- The lake level has been dropping fast with the hot and dry weather, but summer rains are coming!
+- After a dry winter and spring, June 2017 was the wettest on record for Gainesville and the lake level rose over two feet.
 Visit the Santa Fe Lake water level station on-line from the Suwannee River Water Management District’s Water Data Portal.
 Quick link for the 12 month plot of Santa Fe Lake levels.

 Buy DVDs of “The Lake Santa Fe Story” Want to learn more about the Melrose area?
 Watch The Lake Santa Fe Story, an 18-minute documentary about our unique area, its history, and its citizens.